Sweet Dog

 My dog has swallowed an object

-Your dog has just swallowed an object?
-Stay calm.
-Never make him vomit and don't pull on anything sticking out.
-Quickly work out what, when and how much, then call your vet or a poison control centre without waiting for symptoms: only they can judge whether to monitor, X-ray or step in.
+Your dog has just swallowed something?
+Never make them vomit, and if a thread or a piece of string is hanging from their mouth or their bottom, whatever you do, don't pull on it.
+Quickly note what, when and how much, then call your vet or a pet poison helpline without waiting for symptoms: only they can judge whether to monitor, X-ray or operate.

 Why every hour counts

-Four simple steps, in order, while you wait for your vet's advice.
+Three simple things, in this order, while you wait for the vet's advice.

 1